SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 This request must be made by an authenticated Cumulocity IoT user with the ROLE_NOTIFICATION_2_ADMIN role.

 The **context** field broadly determines the type of {{< product-c8y-iot >}} message a subscription might match and forward.
-There are two valid **context** values: "mo" (managed-object) and "tenant".
+There are two valid **context** values: "mo" (managed object) and "tenant".
 Some subscription fields have constraints that vary according to the value of the **context** field.
 Where this is the case, it is pointed out in that field's documentation in the [Notification 2.0 OpenAPI](https://{{<domain-c8y>}}/api/{{< c8y-current-version >}}/#tag/Notification-2.0-API).

 The **source** fields can only be used if the **context** is "mo".
-It must be the value of a managed-object's global identifier
+It must be the value of a managed object's global identifier
 (sometimes referred to as a 'device id' or 'source id').
-This is used to target inclusion of messages from the given managed-object.
+This is used to target inclusion of messages from the given managed object.

 **subscription** is the first of two fields that identify which topic this subscription will forward messages to.
 Multiple subscriptions will contribute to a single topic if they have they same values for both the **subscription** and **nonPersistent** fields.